benrietti/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics/README.md

 # Quantium Virtual Internship- Retail Strategy and Analytics

-This internship involved performing work on 3 tasks that focused on key analytics skills such as:
+This internship required the completion of 3 tasks that focused on key analytics skills such as:

 • Data wrangling